purvita44/revenue-recovery-ai/README.md

 pnpm build
 ```

-The application requires the project’s configured database and built-in server-side AI environment variables.
+The application requires the project's configured database and built-in server-side AI environment variables.
 Database schema changes are represented in `drizzle/schema.ts` and the generated migration files.

 ## Safety boundary